Dan Chen is an improvisational engineer, interaction designer and technology investigator.

 He has several degrees including a MAS from MIT, an MFA in digital media from RISD and a BFA in communication design from UConn.
-He has over 7 years of design experience and now works at Culture Robotics as senior engineer.
-Previous positions include MIT Lifelong Kindergarten as an industrial designer, Johnson & Johnson as Senior Interaction Designer and Senior Interaction Designer at IDEO, Product Designer, and developer at The Economist Group and Morningstar Inc.
+He has over 9 years of design experience and now works at Culture Robotics as senior engineer.
+Previous positions include MIT Lifelong Kindergarten as an industrial designer, Johnson & Johnson as Senior Interaction Designer and Senior Interaction Designer at IDEO.

-His personal work has been featured in CNET, The Huffington Post, the verge, Engadget and Daily Mail.
+His personal work has been featured in QUARTZ, CNET, The Huffington Post, the verge, Engadget, Mashable and Daily Mail.
 Dan was invited as a speaker at TEDx Vienna on the future of intimacy in 2016.
-His work will be included in Hello, Robot: Design between Human and Machine exhibitions in Vitra Design Museum, MAK Wien & Design Museum Gent, Seoul Museum of Art, Copernicus Science Centre & Ars Electronica.
+His work was exhibited in Vitra Design Museum, MAK Wien, Design Museum Gent, Seoul Museum of Art, Copernicus Science Centre & Ars Electronica.

 Working in the realms of robotics, communication design, interaction design and product design, Dan explores the new ways of communication and human experience through working prototypes and storytelling, inviting a reflective evaluation and implication.Download Résumé